-The full article can be read on The Scotsman’s website and was secured as part of a sustained PR and social media campaign carried out by Holyrood Partnership.
+The full article can be read on The Scotsman’s website and was secured as part of a sustained PR and social media campaign carried out by Holyrood PR.

 If your business could use this kind of massive profile boost, why not contact the expert team at Holyrood PR to discuss what is possible?

 Comments Off on Could this invention transform walking for the visually impaired?